mvallet91/JELAI/README.md

 ## Development and Local Experimentation
 To run the system locally for development and experimentation, you can use **JupyterLab** (instead of JupyterHub) and the chatbot server in your local environment.
-This does not require Docker, but it needs Python 3.12.
+For this setup you only need Docker Desktop, it's been tested on iOS and Windows (via WSL).

-For the Ollama server, see the steps above.
+For the local Ollama server, see the steps above, if you have access to a webui or ollama server, you can add the info to the **.env**, see below.

 - Clone this repository to your local machine
 - Run the Ollama server (see above)